dylancobb/Hobby-Page/README.md

 - Accounting for the height of the navbar when scrolling to given sections was a major pain.
 I used a CSS ':before' pseudo-class to target section headings and add an extra 40px of space, then a negative bottom margin on the p:last-of-type of each section of the same size.
 - Getting the appended byline to display in the correct position on all screen sizes took a bit of work, but some CSS @media queries saved the day again.
 - Scrolling too fast was revealing a white scroll overflow (I think that's what it's called?); setting the body background-color to black made it look appropriate.
+- Getting captioned images to display properly took a bit of CSS tweaking.